How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 Buying locally can save on shipping costs.

-We do not recommend buying used hives unless they come from a reputable beekeeper with disease-free colonies.
+We do not recommend buying used hives unless they are from a reputable beekeeper with disease-free colonies.
 Even then, they should be cleaned thoroughly to avoid any possible contamination of your colony.

 See our article Beekeeping On A Budget (Money Saving Tips) for a complete discussion on saving money.